KILTprotocol/docs/docs/develop/03_workshop/04_attester/02_did.md

 You would store a public encryption key and a services on-chain, which can both be queried using your DID.
 Other users can now encrypt messages using your public encryption key and send the message to your service.

-There are two types of DIDs: light and full.
-Take a look at our [DID documentation](../../../develop/01_sdk/02_cookbook/01_dids/01_light_did_creation.md) to learn more about DIDs and the difference between the light and full versions.

 :::info KILT DID

 There are currently four different key types that a DID supports: